B.U.G. Mafia: The Goodfellas (2003)

-Băieţii Buni (The Goodfellas), the eight studio album, was a milestone for several firsts in the group's history.
+Băieții Buni (The Goodfellas), the eight studio album, was a milestone for several firsts in the group's history.
 It was their first album to be released under the then newly formed Casa Productions label, as well as it was their first album to be recorded at Ines Sound & Video, in Bucharest, at the time Romania's most high end recording studio.
 Group producer Tataee employed several new production techniques and this was reflected in the overall sound of the album, as well as in the way it was received by its fans and critics.
 With 22 tracks, it was B.U.G.
 Mafia's most lengthy album, also the first in the group's history not to have any female guest performers.
-The follow-up to Baietii Buni was only released in 2011 as the group embarked in a 6-year-long journey producing and recording two greatest hits albums in the first decade of the 21st century.
+The follow-up to Băieții Buni was only released in 2011 as the group embarked in a 6-year-long journey producing and recording two greatest hits albums in the first decade of the 21st century.

 Greatest Hits Era (2003–2009)

 Starting in late 2003, the group started work on a greatest hits album that was to take them just under 6 years to complete.
 Tataee wanted the group to re-record the vocals for every song that was to be included on the album, while he produced new beats for the updated versions of the tracks.
-Titled Viata Noastra (Our Life), recording sessions for the album started in 2003 at the Ines Sound and Video studios in Bucharest and carried on throughout 2004 before being halted so the group could work on the Băieți buni (Good Guys) soundtrack.
+Titled Viața Noastră (Our Life), recording sessions for the album started in 2003 at the Ines Sound and Video studios in Bucharest and carried on throughout 2004 before being halted so the group could work on the Băieți buni (Good Guys) soundtrack.